HMS Crocus (1808): Career

+Commander Robert Merrick Fowler commissioned Crocus in August for the North Sea.

 On 19 February 1809, Crocus, Trompeuse, and the brig-sloop Rolla were in company when Rolla recaptured the American ship Factor.
 Factor, of New York, Johnstone, master, had been sailing from Tenerife when the privateer captured her the day before between Beachy Head and Dungeness.
 The British sent her into Dover.
 The same privateer had also captured a brig, which the excise cutter Lively had recaptured and sent into the Downs.

 Crocus participated in the ill-fated Walcheren Campaign.
 Starting on 30 July 1809, a British armed force of 39,000 men landed on Walcheren.
 However, the French fleet had left Flushing (Vlissingen) and sailed to Antwerp, and the British lost over 4,000 men to "Walcheren Fever", a combination of malaria and typhus, and to enemy action.
 As the strategic reasons for the campaign dissipated and conditions worsened, the British force withdrew in December.
 Prize money arising from the net proceeds of the property captured at Walcheren and the adjacent islands in the Scheld was paid in October 1812.

 Fowler transferred to Charybdis on 18 September 1809.
 Commander the Honourable William Walpole recommissioned Crocus in October.
 She then cruised the Channel.
 Three months later Commander Richard Buck replaced him.
 Buck sailed her for the Mediterranean on 19 December.